auth0/docs/new/server-apis/php.md

   </blockquote>
 </div>

-**Otherwise, Please follow the steps below to configure your existing Python app to use it with Auth0.**
+**Otherwise, Please follow the steps below to configure your existing PHP app to use it with Auth0.**

 ### 1. Add the needed dependencies